Olmira/salsa/README.md

  - If anything changed online, download files from the PCt platform to your local repository again
  - Commit locally on your computer, specifying comments about changes that you have made
  - Push to your local fork on GitHub repository to ensure backup
  - Make pull request on the GitHub website

+ olmira